deepsea-inria/tapopc/book/13-data-parallelism.markdown

 Thus far, we have considered tabulations that use a generator function with constant-time work complexity.
-Let us first analyze the work and span for the simple case, in which the generator function takes constant work (and hence, constant span), and then handle the general case.
-In the case where the generator function has constant work complexity, it should be clear that the tabulation should take work linear in the size of the array.
+Let us first analyze the work and span for the simple case, in which the generator function takes constant work, and then handle the general case.
+In the simple case, it should be clear that the tabulation should take work linear in the size of the array.
 The reason is that the only work performed by the body of the loop is performed by the constant-time generator function.
 Since the loop itself performs as many iterations as positions in the array, the work cost is indeed linear in the size of the array.
 The span cost of the tabulation is the sum of two
 quantitles: the span taken by the loop and the maximum value of the spans taken by the applications of the generator function.
 Recall that we saw before that the span cost of a parallel-for loop with $n$